mautic/developer-documentation-new/docs/webhooks/events/index.rst

 Webhook events and payloads
 ===========================
-Webhook events are specific actions that occur in the system, such as when a Contact is added or when a Form is submitted.
-When an event occurs, a payload containing data about the event is sent to the registered Webhook URL.
+Webhook events are specific actions that occur in the system, such as when a Contact creates a new account.
+When an event occurs, Mautic sends a payload containing data about the event to the registered Webhook URL.

 Below is a list of documented events with their event types and the structure of their payloads: